jgoodz/Aion-AVM-Starter-Guide/README.md

 $> mvn aion4j:contract-txn -Dcontract=a0xxxxxx -Dmethod=greet -Dargs="-T AVMTestnet" [-Dvalue=<value>] -Premote
 ```

+Any transaction that updates the ledger state will take 10-30 seconds.
+Use the `get-receipt` method to check your transactions are complete before proceeding to the next step, or you will get a error if your transaction is incomplete.

+Also periodically check if you have enough funds in your account.

 ---

 ### 7. To transfer from one address to another